I’ve never considered myself a good manager.

 What I do know is you need to control who gets added to your team.

-Once again, if the person who hired someone leaves, you’re stuck with the new person she hired.
+Once again, if the person who hired someone leaves, you’re stuck with the new hire.

 Additionally, employees are one of the primary sources of lawsuits for companies.
 If you let someone hire the wrong person, it’s a huge risk to your company.